Peace signs on a house wall

 • Expanding participation, dialogue and social mobilisation of all stakeholders

-• Generating processes and strategies to secure peace
+• Generating strategies to secure peace

 • Enabling victims to gain access to the truth and raising awareness